kjswalls/oncallbot/readme.md

 ```
 $ localtunnel-restarter --port 7777 --subdomain oncallbot
 ```

+You'll also need to create a Slack App in a workspace you can test with.
+It's super quick; their docs are [here](https://api.slack.com/slack-apps#creating_apps)

 Then you'll need to set up **Interactive Components**, **Slash Commands**, and **Permissions** for the Slack App.